jjiajun/pinyintir-server/README.md

 ## Multer set-up

+#### Basic Info

-- Helper functions to upload and download images from S3 is stored in s3.js
+- Helper functions to upload and download images from S3 are stored in s3.js
-- Controller functions for upload/download is stored in userCtrl.js
+- Controller functions for upload/download are stored in userCtrl.js

+#### How to upload/download images to/from S3

 - To upload images (frontend > express > AWS S3 bucket):

 ```
 const result = await axios.post(
   `localhost:3008/api/images`,
   formData,
   {
     headers: { "Content-Type": "multipart/form-data" },
   }
 );
 ```

 - To download and read image data (AWS S3 bucket > express > frontend):